 The Kalahari grasslands around Makgadigadi and the adjacent Nxai Pan attract a number of mammal species, including the second largest migration of zebra on earth - a spectacularly noisy experience!

 The impressive isolation of the salt pans is best experienced by staying in one of our remote private tented camps, perhaps combined with one night completely under the stars for the most intrepid.
-We do also partner with two of the most welcoming lodges, set spectacularly on the fringes of the pans.
+We do also partner with the most notable of the handful of lodges, in this area, each of them set spectacularly within this dramatic landscape.